jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 We’ll wrap this section up with Munoz, skipping over some bullpen guys.
 Munoz primarily is up in zone 11 and gives up a single 20% of the time, which is startling considering his fastball averages 98.5 MPH and should be difficult to reach for right handers and up-and-in to lefties.
 He doesn’t go low very often so batters seem to be hunting high 4-Seamers. <br>
 Munoz prefers the dynamic of going up-and-in or up-and away with his 4-Seamer and down with his slider.
 When he does try to get down with his 4-Seamer, it’s not pretty.
 Zone 14 sees a walk 100% of the time and Zone 9 sees a single 100% of the time.
 He’s a little better when going down-and-away to right handers, but he rarely goes there.<br>

-So, who has the best 4-Seamer?
+So, who has the best 4-Seamer based on location?
 A little surprised Munos doesn’t have more success with it, considering the velocity he’s capable of, but he just doesn’t seem to be able to move it around like he should.
-Gilbert uses his 4-Seamer the least.
-He manages to move it around fairly effectively but is not able to own the upper-half the way that is needed to have a dominant 4-Seamer.<br>
+Gilbert uses his 4-Seamer the least, but he manages to move it around fairly effectively; however, he is not able to own the upper-half the way that is needed to have a dominant 4-Seamer.<br>

-All and all, I have to give the nod to Kirby.
+All in all, I have to give the nod to Kirby.
 He limits walks and extra-base hits and paints the corners like nobody’s business.
 Woo is a close second, which is a good thing considering he throws it over 50% of the time.
 He’s done a fantastic job of avoiding the extra-base hit for the most part and he’s good at painting the upper corners.
 The only thing is, he may be flirting with disaster being middle-middle as much as he is.<br>